adamtry/assessment-person-frontend/README.md

 This may take some time to run the first time.

 ### Add environment variables:
-Copy the `apps/root/.env.sample` into an `.env` file in the same directory
+Copy the `apps/root/.env.sample` into an `.env` file in the same directory if you want to reconfigure the API URL

 Ensure the `API_URL` is set to the url of the running [Person API](https://github.com/adamtry/assessment-person-api) (default localhost:3000)

 ## Running it locally

+*Warning:* Realistically, this application needs at least 16GB of total RAM to run smoothly locally (uses at least 8GB), including the API.
+This could be reduced in future by deploying some of the microfrontends and connecting to them remotely.

 Run the application with `yarn start`